chackett/zignews/README.md

 ## High level function

-* Aggegator polls list of pre-defined news sites and saves the article meta data to database.
+* Aggregator polls list of pre-defined news sites and saves the article meta data to database.
 * Mobile API reads the article data from database and provides them to clients in a single streamlined API.
 * PostgresSQL database stores both the articles and the configuration for application such as news sites, poll frequency, ttl for cache.
 * Memcached will cachce API calls from clients so new queries are not executed for each client API call.